ARMmbed/uvisor/docs/core/PORTING.md

 /* Define the output sections. */
 SECTIONS
 {
-    /* The start-up code goes first into the internal flash. */ .interrupts :
+    /* The startup code goes first into the internal flash. */ .interrupts :
     {
         ...